EvAM-Tools

 For MHN there is no DAG of restrictions; we show the fitted log-Θ matrix rounded to two decimal places.
 The diagonal entries are the log-baseline rates, and the off-diagonal the log of the multiplicative effects of the effector event (the columns) on the affected event (rows).

-You can represent the results of all the fitted models or only of a subset (select those using “CPMs to show”).
+You can represent the results of all the fitted models or only of a subset (select those using “EvAMs to show”).

 To help interpret the results, we also show a histogram of the genotype counts of the analyzed data.